Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the rules and procedures governing withdrawals from client accounts, including the circumstances in which withdrawals are allowed, the authorisation required, and the safeguards to prevent misuse of client money.
-In your revision, focus on:
+For SQE1, you are required to understand the rules and procedures governing withdrawals from client accounts, including the circumstances in which withdrawals are allowed, the authorisation required, and the safeguards to prevent misuse of client money, with a focus on the following syllabus points:

 Test Your Knowledge